mohitmsingh/automation-script/powershell/NASAzureFileSyncronizer/README.md

 ii.
 Intentional & Adjustable Delay has been added between Azure  File Share to OnPrem VM to avoid any potential data/file loss

-iii.
-Below diagram is the logical plan of the solution
+iii.Below diagram is the logical plan of the solution

 <img src="./images/Picture1.png">